Siltaar/doc_crawler.py/README.md

 descendant pages, the encountered document files (by default: PDF, ODT, CSV, RTF, DOC and XLS) based on regular expression matching (typically against their extension).

-Documents can be listed to the output or downloaded (with the --download argument).
+Documents can be listed to the output or downloaded (with the `--download` argument).

-To address real life situation, one can log activity and follow the progress (with --verbose).
+To address real life situation, one can log activity and follow the progress (with `--verbose`). \
-Also, the search can be limited to a single page (with the --single_page argument).
+Also, the search can be limited to a single page (with the `--single-page` argument).

 Else, documents can be downloaded from a given list of URL (that one may have previously produced using `doc_crawler`, and one can finish the work downloading documents one by one if necessary.

-By default, the program waits a randomly-pick amount of seconds, between 1 and 5.
-This behavior can be disabled (with a --no-random-wait and/or --wait=0 argument).
+By default, the program waits a randomly-pick amount of seconds, between 1 and 5, before each download to avoid being rude toward the webserver `doc_crawler` interact with (and so avoid to be black-listed).
+This behavior can be disabled (with a `--no-random-wait` and/or `--wait=0` argument).

 ## Options
 `--accept` optional regular expression (case insensitive) to keep matching document names. \